UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Method

 \subsubsection{Biomechanical Features}

-We employ a discretization process driven by low-level features extracted from comprehensive full-body action data.
-As demonstrated in prior research \cite{TM2T, T2M-GPT, zhang2023motiongpt, jiang2023motiongpt}, this includes the position, orientation, and velocity of each joint, as well as specific global features pertinent to the root joint.
+We build on the discretization process driven by low-level features extracted from comprehensive full-body action data.
+As demonstrated in prior research \cite{TM2T, T2M-GPT, zhang2023motiongpt, jiang2023motiongpt}, this mainly includes each joint's rotation-invariant position, orientation, and velocity.
 Given a skeleton of 24 joints, as shown in Fig~\ref{fig:fig2}, a total of 287 features can be extracted.
-Such a methodology enables the generation of descriptive phrases that characterize a person's actions, for example: "\textit{The person is standing up from a chair and walks forward in a circle}", and "\textit{The person is bending down to pick up a thing and carry it forward with both hands}".
-However, our preliminary experiments, which replicated their pipelines, revealed limitations in producing accurate and consistent descriptions of diverse movement patterns in daily functioning and exercises.
-For instance, the model struggled to generate the description like "\textit{This individual is practicing body side bend, but with reduced mobility and a tendency to bend the spine and knees.}" To enhance the model's ability to capture detailed movement patterns - as emphasized by our clinical partners - we have developed an additional set of features, which we detail in the following.
+Such a methodology enables the generation of descriptive phrases that characterize a person's actions, for example: ``\textit{The person is standing up from a chair and walks forward in a circle}''.

+However, our preliminary experiments, which replicated their pipelines, revealed limitations in producing accurate and consistent descriptions of diverse movement patterns, e.g., ``\textit{This individual is practicing body side bend, but with reduced mobility and a tendency to bend the spine and knees.}'' To help the network learn a more informative discrete codebook and increase its robustness to noise and variations in lower-level features, we have developed an additional set of higher-level features.
+This was done in collaboration with physios: we transformed the bodily evidences they rely on in their clinical practices into computable biomechanical features.
+Details of these additional features are as follows:

 $\bullet$ \textbf{Bilateral balance}:

 $\bullet$ \textbf{Inter-joint angle}:

 $\bullet$ \textbf{Inter-line angle}: